Zalakshah786/food_hub/README.md

 4. **Secure Authentication**
    - Use secure authentication methods and ensure that user passwords are hashed and stored securely.

+5. **HTTPS**
+   - Ensure that your application is served over HTTPS to encrypt data transmitted between the server and clients.

+6. **CSRF Protection**
+   - Enable Cross-Site Request Forgery (CSRF) protection to prevent unauthorized actions on behalf of authenticated users.

 ## Responsive:
 The Gujarati Food Hub project is fully responsive, ensuring a seamless experience across various devices, including desktops, tablets, and mobile phones.
 The following features have been implemented to enhance responsiveness: